 - Registered in an approved program.
 You must apply to the program of choice, be accepted, and pay the applicable certificate registration fee and/or the program deposit.

 - Exception: If your program does not have a certificate registration fee, you must instead forward your acceptance letter to the Financial Assistance Coordinator at firstname.lastname@example.org before we can certify your loan.

-- Coding Boot Camp; Data Science & Visualization Boot Camp - You must submit the Boot Camp Education Plan form.
+- Boot Camp programs ( Coding, Data Science & Visualization, Cybersecurity, and Machine Learning Engineering)- You must submit the Boot Camp Education Plan form.

 When we certify your loan, we will schedule the loan to be released in several payments, or “disbursements”, throughout the academic year.
 This disbursement schedule will be based on the program you are registered in, or can be based on your individual plans of enrollment (Private Loan - Education Plan form).

 Once your loan has been certified and details finalized by the lender, your loan checks will be sent to the Extension Financial Assistance Coordinator for distribution.

 Email firstname.lastname@example.org for more information about financial assistance.